 project-ownerroles will allow for namespace management, including the ability to create and delete namespaces.

 Customto create a custom role on the fly: Custom Project Roles.

-Optional: Add Resource Quotas, which limit the resources that a project (and its namespaces) can consume.
+Resource quotas limit the resources that a project (and its namespaces) can consume.
 For more information, see Resource Quotas.

-Optional: Specify Container Default Resource Limit, which will be applied to every container started in the project.
+- Optional: Specify Container Default Resource Limit, which will be applied to every container started in the project.
 The parameter is recommended if you have CPU or Memory limits set by the Resource Quota.
 It can be overridden on per an individual namespace or a container level.
-For more information, see Container Default Resource Limit >Note: This option is available as of v2.2.0.
+For more information, see Container Default Resource Limit

 Result: Your project is created.
 You can view it from the cluster’s Projects/Namespaces view.